mouwaficbdr/codegate/README.md

 A: Yes!
 All challenges are stored locally.

 **Q: Can I temporarily disable CodeGate?**
-A: Yes, via `pkill -f codegate`.
-But the watchdog will restart it after ~3s.
+A: Yes, use `codegate quit` or click "Quit" in the system tray.
+The watchdog will NOT restart it automatically when quit properly.

 **Q: How to fully uninstall it?**
 A: Run `./uninstall.sh`, which cleans everything.